Twitter considered stricter rules after Trump Proud Boys comment but chose not to act

 “This employee was on the team responsible for platform and content moderation policies on Twitter throughout 2020 and 2021,” he added.
 “The employee testified that Twitter considered adopting a stricter content moderation policy after President Trump told the Proud Boys to ‘stand back and standby’ from the lectern at the September 29 presidential debate, but Twitter chose not to act.”

-The employee’s voice was “obscured to protect their identity,” Mr Raskin said.
+The employee’s voice was “obscured to protect their identity”, Mr Raskin said.

-“My concern was that the former president for seemingly the first time was speaking directly to extremist organizations and giving them directives,” the employee said, adding that people at Twitter were “worried”.
+“My concern was that the former president, for seemingly the first time, was speaking directly to extremist organisations and giving them directives,” the employee said, adding that people at Twitter were “worried”.

 But the employee said that “Twitter relished in the knowledge that they were also the favourite and most used service of the former president and enjoyed having that sort of power”.